top of page

 STUDENTS

-If you would like to sign up for one of our seven competitions for the academic year 2023/24, the Law Society will be hosting its competition sign-up event on September 27th 2023.
+If you would like to sign up for one of our eight competitions for the academic year 2024/25, the Law Society will be hosting its competition sign-up event with the date TBC.
 Each of our competitions has beginner and advanced tiers for all abilities.
-Sign ups will take place in the Earlham Hall Common Room between 1pm-4pm.
+Sign ups will take place TBC.

 SPONSORS